MicrosoftDocs/Viva/WorkplaceAnalytics/Tutorials/query-designer.md

 ![Template details](../images/wpa/tutorials/qd-template-details.png)

 >[!Note]
 >The **Setup steps** are condensed and simplified.
-For more complete instructions, see the documentation.
-The following section, [Power BI templates](#power-bi-templates), provides links to the documentation page for each template.
+For more complete instructions, see documentation for the specific template.

 You can also filter the list of templates to help identify which ones answer questions about business outcomes that you might have.
 For example, you’ll see the following when you select **Filters** > **Develop effective managers**.